Background on Phishing

 It is crucial to understand phishing and the different tactics that attackers use to gain access to sensitive information.
 With the increasing use of technology, phishing attacks are becoming more sophisticated, making it even more important for individuals and companies to take the necessary steps to protect themselves.

 To prevent phishing attacks and protect sensitive information, it is essential to be aware of phishing attack countermeasures and the tactics used by attackers.
+Studying various phishing attack examples can provide valuable insights into these tactics.
 It is also important to educate employees on how to recognize and avoid phishing attempts, and to implement technical measures such as spam filters and two-factor authentication.

 The Impact of Phishing on Companies